 Orangutan Facts At A Glance:

 - Scientific name: Pongo pygmaeus (Bornean orangutan) and Pongo abelii (Sumatran orangutan)

 - Animal Family: Hominidae (subfamily: Ponginae)

 - Where Found: Borneo (Bornean orangutan); Sumatra (Sumatran orangutan)

 - Height: male 1.36 m (4 ft.
 6 in); female 1.15 m (3 ft.
 9 in)

 - Weight: male 75 kg (165 lb.), female 37 kg (82 lb.)

 Other Orangutan Facts:

-- ‘Orangutan’ means ‘man of the forest’ in local languages.
-(No, they weren’t named after the orange(ish) color of their fur, although it’s a good way to remember what they’re called!)
+- ‘Orangutan’ means ‘man of the forest‘ in Malay, the language spoken in Malaysia.
+(No, orangutans weren’t named after the orange(ish) color of their fur, although it’s a good way to remember what they’re called!)